freddyroosevelt/userinput/README.md

 #Getting a user firstname and lastname input via the command line.
-# and also Validating and Requiring user input with --help commands
+# also Validating and Requiring user input with --help commands

 ## Make sure you first run: npm install for node modules